swiftwasm/swiftwasm-book/src/getting-started/browser-app.md

    will immediately rebuild the app and reload all browser tabs that have the app open.

-You can also clone [the Tokamak repository](https://github.com/TokamakUI/Tokamak) and run `carton dev` in its root directory.
+You can also clone [the Tokamak repository](https://github.com/TokamakUI/Tokamak) and run `carton dev --product TokamakDemo` in its root directory.
 This will build the demo app that shows almost all of the currently implemented APIs.